SagarP2/Live-Homely-Hotel/README.md

 # 🏨 Live Homely Hotel

-Live Homely Hotel is a web-based hotel management system that allows users to browse available rooms, make reservations, and manage hotel services efficiently.
-The project is built using **Python (Flask/Django) and HTML**.
+Live Homely Hotel is a **hotel booking management system** built using **Python** and **HTML**.
+It allows users to browse available rooms, make reservations, and manage hotel bookings efficiently.
+The system ensures a seamless experience for both customers and hotel administrators.

 ## 🚀 Features